 σ = Standard deviation

-As first calculated by Bollinger, the most common value of K is 2, making the Upper Band appear two standard deviations above the Middle Line.
+As first calculated by Bollinger, the most common value of K is 2, making the Upper Band appear two standard deviations above the Middle Line – a key component in defining overextended conditions within a Bollinger Bands strategy.

 2.3 Lower Band